COMPANY REGISTER SERVICES from 10€!

 Signed documents can be sent to the Register of Companies by post.

-Authentication of signature and capacity to act on applications and requests to public registers (e.g. Land Registry, Commercial Register) - €23.
+Authentication of signatures and capacity to act on applications and requests to public registers (e.g. Land Registry, Commercial Register) costs around €23.

 In addition, there are fees for data checks, VAT, stamp duty, translation and actual costs.